Minton Morrill background image

 Meningitis is an infection of the protective membranes (the meninges) that surround the brain and spinal cord.
 The resulting inflammation from infection can cause damage to the brain and nerves.

-Clinical negligence claims for Meningitis Compensation usually focus on delay in diagnosing bacterial meningitis resulting in a lost window of opportunity to effectively treat it with antibiotics.
-Because the symptoms are similar to other illnesses, doctors may not take the investigative steps required to rule out meningitis; for example, a GP may not refer a child to Hospital for paediatric review and, instead, take a wait and see approach.
+Meningitis compensation claims usually focus on delay in diagnosing bacterial meningitis resulting in a lost window of opportunity to effectively treat it with antibiotics.
+Because meningitis symptoms are similar to other illnesses, doctors may not take the investigative steps required to rule out meningitis; for example, a GP may not refer a child to Hospital for paediatric review and, instead, take a wait and see approach.
 A paediatrician may also not carry out blood tests, a lumbar puncture or chest x-ray (if pneumonia is suspected) if they do not consider meningitis a risk.

 In our experience, the key is for doctors to listen to the parent’s concerns about the history of the child’s illness; particularly, the chronology of onset of the more subtle symptoms, such as grunting, poor feeding and drowsiness and, as the infection takes hold, distressing high pitched crying.